15 Career Overall Rank

 With works of such uniformly superb quality there is little risk of depreciation.
-Numbulmoore’s works are rare, with only eight being offered for sale since 2007; they will always be strongly contested when they appear at sale.
+Numbulmoore’s works are rare, with only ten being offered for sale since 2007; they will always be strongly contested when they appear at sale.
 While they may seem rich pickings, I believe that his paintings are still undervalued and collectors should expect to see them continue to surge in value.

 Charlie Numbulmoore lived for many years on Gibb River Station in the Central Kimberley where anthropologist Ian Crawford first recorded him repainting Wandjina figures in a Mamadai cave in the 1960’s.
 The few biographical details of Numbulmoore’s life that exist are traced solely through his encounters with those anthropologists who collected his work.
 Following Crawford’s initial encounter, Helen Groger collected the artist’s work on behalf of the Australian Institute of Aboriginal Studies in 1970, the same year that collector and grazier Tom McCourt purchased a number of paintings on bark, plywood, and cardboard.
 In his journal McCourt recollected Numbulmoore as 'the last of the old people here… who has that certain something that impresses you… when I was in Charlies camp, I bought several paintings he had in his hut from him… although his work is childlike, it has the primitive look of paintings seen under the rock hangings out in the bush' (cited in Sotheby’s 2003: 10).